4k5h1t/NB-Spam-Classifier-Project/README.md

-# Filtering Spam E-mails using a NAive Bayes Classifier
+# Filtering Spam E-mails using a Naive Bayes Classifier